 Her coaching and teaching activities cover work with teams and individuals from international organizations.
 She works globally with customers from various industry sectors and governments.

 Further to her role as Senior Executive Coach, she teaches emotional intelligence, negotiation skills, stress management, time management, and personal development.

 In her role, she contributes to the program design of a series of Leadership programs at IMD.
 She also teaches in the E4S, REGARD and FLP programs at EPFL.

 Silke wrote her doctoral research on the impact of emotional intelligence on trust and leadership development in a coaching context.
 She also acts as a conference speaker for specific events at IMD such as Leading High Impact Learning and IMD community sessions and international conferences to speak about the latest findings on how “executives learn and grow”.

-Communication is an essential skill in a scientific career: you need to articulate your arguments, present your work, pitch your ideas and motivate your team on the relevancy of your work.
+Communication is an essential skill in a scientific career: you need to know how to articulate your arguments, present your work, pitch your ideas and motivate your team on the relevancy of your work.

 Mirko Bischofberger, PhD, moves at the boundaries of science, communication, and storytelling.
-He studied Molecular Biology and Bioinformatics at the ETH Zurich and holds a Ph.D. from the EPFL.
+He studied Molecular Biology and Bioinformatics at the ETH Zurich and holds a PhD from EPFL.
 He worked as a science journalist for the Neue Zürcher Zeitung and published in international peer-reviewed magazines.

 After working for the Swiss Parliament, he continued at the Swiss National Science Foundation and at EPFL.
 Mirko is a leading force behind innovative projects such as the first Swiss crowdfunding channel for science, the introduction of social media classes for academics, as well as the usage of Wikipedians and AI/ML for science communication.